Food4Thought/SrProjectFoodForThought/docs/devGuide.md

 -	Select “New Template” button to create a new template or select the premade Salesforce template.
 The premade Salesforce template can be edited by clicking on the edit button.

+### Classes and VisualForce Pages

+-	To access click on "Set-Up" in the upper right corner of the screen.
+-	Use the quick find search bar on the left side of the screen.
+-	Type in pages to find visualforce pages and classes to find apex classes.
+-	In order to make any changes to either of these sections you must make your own copy of that file.
+-	VisualForce pages are the visual aspect of the website while the APEX classes are the controller classes used to implement functionality

+####APEX Classes
+-	To Copy an APEX class you must go the the original github repo for Volunteers for Salesforce. ["HERE"](https://github.com/SalesforceFoundation/Volunteers-for-Salesforce)
+-	Create a new APEX class by clicking the 'new' button in the middle of the APEX classes screen.
+-	Paste the code into the screen.
+-	There will likely be many errors that will prevent you from actually saving the file as your own class.
+-	These issues will be primarily incorrectly named variables.
+Most commonly the issue will reside in the fact that almost every variable needs some form of "GW_Volunteers__" or "GW_Volunteers." appended to the beginning.
+-	Additionally you will encounter "invisible methods" called by your class that are implemented in another class that you will not have access to.
+You will want to track down the methods from their respective class in the github repo and include them in your new class as well.
+-	Several Pages have already been provided in the Salesforce Pages & Classes of our project so this may not be much of an issue.
+-	The name of the class is actually declared near the top of the document unlike a VisualForce page which as a box to declare the name of the page. eg. global virtual with sharing class myVOL_CTRL_VolunteersJobListingFS {} would make a class page named VOL_CTRL_VolunteersJobListingFS .

+####VisualForce Pages
+-	To copy a VisualForce page you will click the edit link next to that page.
+Copy the contents and paste them into a new VisualForce page.
+-	You may occasionaly run into variable problems here but typically it will just be label permissions.
+-	Just find your way back to the quickfind search bar and type in labels then select "Custom Labels".
+-	Find the corresponding label name and paste the contents into the variable section of your VisualForce page.
+-	Alternatively you could create your own custom label with the same data but a new name and just reference that in your page instead.
+-	When a page is successfully created you must also add it to your active salesforce websites before it can be used.
+This can be done from the sites page.

+### Activate Sites
+-	Go to Setup the setup page then under the Develop tab on the left hand side of the screen select "Sites".
+-	Specify the name you want to use for your domain.
+-	#####Note that once set, you cannot modify this name, so make sure you use an appropriate name for your company.#####
+-	The pages that Volunteers for Salesforce provides you will be hosted within pages owned by your website, so the actual Sites domain name will not be visible to users.
+But you may have future needs that would expose Sites pages directly to the user, so you should still choose an appropriate name.
+-	Click on “Check Availability” to make sure the name you gave is not already taken.
+-	Read and check the “Sites Terms of Use"
+-	Click “Register My Force.com Domain

+####Troubleshooting
+-	I never found a great way to go about this unfortunately.
+Typically, if you try to access a page with a non-functioning class or page you will get a confusing security error that you suddenly do not have permission to access this page.
+This is so that the innerworkings of your site are not accidentally exposed which is nice but frustrating without a doubt.
+-	My solution was to create a class and page called ErrorFinder and use them to call the broken page.
+-	To do this go into the error finder apex class and look for the section that says Page.NAME_OF_PAGE.getContent().toString()
+-	Put the name of the page you want to troubleshoot into the NAME_OF_PAGE section and preview the ErrorFinder VisualForce page.
+-	This should at least give you an error message to go on instead of pure guess work. (this isn't 100% effective but can be a handy tool)

 ## Building the Docs

 The developer guide (this document) and the user guide are both written in markdown, and then rendered to a styled html document using pandoc.